Ipstenu/varnish-http-purge/readme.txt

 = Can I turn off caching? =

-Yes and no. Remember, the plugin isn't doing the caching so it really depends on your server setup.
-You can set the following define in your `wp-config.php` file to attempt and disable caching, however this may not work on all setups: `define( 'VHP_DEBUG', true );`
+There are two ways to disable caching:

+1. Add `define( 'VHP_DEBUG', true );` to your `wp-config.php` file

+2. Go to Varnish -> Settings and enable debug mode for 24 hours at a time

+= Why don't I have access to turn off caching? =

+Due to the damage this can cause a site, access is limited to admins only.
+In the case of a multisite network, only <em>Network Admins</em> can disable caching.

+= Why are some pages still cached when I disable caching? =

+The plugin isn't doing the caching so your server will actually continue to cache content.
+That means files that exist outside of WordPress (like CSS or images) will still be cached and may serve cached content.

 = How can I tell if everything's caching? =

-From your WordPress Dashboard, go to <em>Tools</em> -> <em>Varnish Debugging</em>.
+From your WordPress Dashboard, go to <em>Varnish</em> -> <em> Debugging</em>.
 There a page will auto-scan your front page and report back any issues found.
 This includes any known problematic plugins.
 You can use it to scan any URL on your domain (but ONLY on your own domain).

 = Why doesn't the debug page autoload anymore? =